 - Multiple Protocol Support (PPTP, L2TP, OpenVPN, TCP, UDP)

 - No Speed Loss and Lo Log Policy

 BulletVPN Review: Gone are the days when a VPN was just a choice, pertaining to today’s Internet censorship and all the tracks the govt. keeps of its citizens, a VPN is a necessity in today’s terms.

-A decade back, a VPN was used only by those who were involved in illicit activities on the internet, today?
+Must check: A decade back, a VPN was used only by those who were involved in illicit activities on the internet, today?
 Not so much.
 Anyone and everyone who so much as checks their Facebook accounts from a public or even a personal computer can appreciate the need of a good VPN.

 And contrary to public opinion, a VPN does a lot more than just “Hide your IP”.
-So before embarking on the journey of this BulletVPN review, let’s contemplate the need of a VPN to begin with in the first place.
+So before embarking on the journey of this BulletVPN review, let’s contemplate the need of a VPN to begin within the first place.

 When and Why do you Need a VPN?

 If you’re on this BulletVPN review, you definitely have been acquainted with what a VPN is, so I wouldn’t beat that drum again, but let me just walk you through what other shields a VPN provides apart from simply masking your IP address.